bensonchoyintuitas/intuitas_knowledgebase/docs/README.md

 This blueprint consists of a collection of resources that describe Intuitas' opinionated approach to designing and delivering Data, AI and Governance solutions.
 It is representative of large multi-domain enterprise deployments, however concepts should be adapted to each organisation as appropriate.

+## Contact

+For further access to any of the tools presented here, our live showcase environment or feedback please contact us via [office@intuitas.com](mailto:office@intuitas.com)

 ## Copyright